Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

     ncn-s# podman ps
     ```

     Examine the output.
-There should be no running ceph processes or containers.
+There should be no running Ceph processes or containers.

 1. Remove the Ceph volume groups.